Estate Planning and Administration

 The Estate Planning Process

-One of the best ways to ensure that your assets will be managed for your loved ones as you intend is to develop a comprehensive estate plan designed to meet your individual needs.
+One of the best ways to help assure that your assets will be managed for your family as you intend is to develop a comprehensive estate plan designed to meet your individual needs.
 The estate planning process typically involves working with your financial, tax and legal advisors to develop a customized estate plan.
 Many estate plans include the following:

 • Last Wills and Testaments